Marinaro Law Firm

-Domestic violence is a serious crime in Pennsylvania.
-Both the victims and perpetrators of this crime often have questions regarding the the crime, including the definition of domestic violence, potential consequences, and how to protect themselves.
+Facing a domestic violence charge in Lancaster County, PA, can be an overwhelming and distressing experience, especially when legal jargon and procedures are unfamiliar.
+Both the victims and perpetrators of this crime often have questions about PA domestic violence laws, including the definition of domestic violence, potential consequences, and how to protect themselves.
 Keep reading to learn more from the attorney at Marinaro Law Firm.

 Highlights:

-• In Pennsylvania, domestic violence is broadly defined to include causing or attempting to cause physical harm, placing another in reasonable fear of imminent harm, or using physical force against a family member or current or former sexual partner without their consent.
+- In Pennsylvania, domestic violence is broadly defined to include causing or attempting to cause physical harm, placing another in reasonable fear of imminent harm, or using physical force against a family or household member or a current or former sexual partner without their consent.

 After a fight with your partner, you find yourself being accused of domestic violence.
 Perhaps it was following a heated argument, or maybe the accusation came out of the blue.
 Regardless, law enforcement was called, and you’re now under scrutiny, facing potential legal repercussions and a stigma that could affect your reputation.
 You’re left wondering what steps to take next, and your questions about this situation can remain unanswered for the time being.

-When someone accuses you of domestic abuse, it’s important to handle it with knowledge and caution.
-In that moment, staying calm and avoiding confrontations is crucial.
+When someone accuses you of domestic abuse, it’s essential to handle it with knowledge and caution.
+At that moment, staying calm and avoiding confrontations are crucial.
 Remember, allegations of domestic violence are serious and can have severe consequences if proven true.
 Even with the help of a criminal defense attorney, Pennsylvania domestic violence charges could include imprisonment, fines, anger management courses, and a criminal record.

 1. What Is Considered to Be Domestic Violence in Pennsylvania?

-In Pennsylvania, under the Protection From Abuse Act, domestic violence is defined broadly to include causing or attempting to cause physical harm, placing another in reasonable fear of imminent serious bodily injury, or using physical force against a family member or current or former sexual partner without their consent.
+In Pennsylvania, under the Protection From Abuse Act, legislators broadly define domestic violence as causing or attempting to cause physical harm, placing another in reasonable fear of imminent serious bodily injury, or using physical force against a family member or current or former sexual partner without their consent.
 This crime could also include causing or attempting to cause bodily injury with unwanted sexual assault or sexual abuse against someone non-consensually.

 2. What Are the Most Common Domestic Violence Cases in PA?

-The most common types of domestic violence cases in Pennsylvania often involve physical or sexual abuse and emotional or psychological abuse.
+In Pennsylvania, domestic violence cases often involve various forms of abuse within a family or household.
+The most common types of domestic violence cases often involve physical or sexual abuse and emotional or psychological abuse.

-Physical abuse cases can include a range of violent acts such as hitting, slapping, or pushing an intimate partner or family member.
+Physical abuse cases can include a range of violent acts such as hitting, slapping, pushing, or any use of force that causes bodily injury to an intimate partner or family member.
 It may also involve the use of weapons or other objects to inflict harm.

 Sexually Abusive Domestic Violence